stablegradients/SeeInTheDark/README.md

 foo@bar:~$python execute.py -m train -d <training json file> -c <checkpoint to continue from>
 ```

-To test it on some images run the following..
+To test it on some images run the following..gi

 ```shell
 foo@bar:~$python execute.py -m test -d <test json file > -c <checkpoint to use>